 The energy efficiency of UK housing is very poor, contributing significantly to carbon emissions, and around 13% of households are living in fuel poverty.
 It’s vital that new houses are built to higher standards so that they don’t need costly retrofitting in the future.

-• offered car-free streets
+• be offered car-free streets

 • have free use of shared e-cargo bikes